 At the end of the film, narrator Penn Jillette asks if Jenison is an artist or an inventor.
 The implication is clear: the dedication and hard work that Jenison has put in — the craft — makes such a distinction trivial.

 It would be easy to walk away from the two films seeing craft as the more important component of art.
 After all, while Jenison completes his painting, Jodorowsky’s Dune ultimately cannot find a studio willing to produce it.
 But the ideas of the latter lived on.
-Artists who worked on the project, such as Moebias and H.R.
+Artists who worked on the project, such as Moebius and H.R.
 Giger, took ideas from Dune into their next projects.
 The film documents elements from sci-fi films that would follow, from Star Wars to Blade Runner, which seem clearly derived from the concept art and storyboards for Jodorowsky’s unmade adaptation.
-Meanwhile, Jenison demurs somewhat on his role as artist, noting that the concept and composition of his painting were still Vermeer’s.
+Meanwhile, Jenison demurs somewhat on his role as an artist, noting that the concept and composition of his painting were still Vermeer’s.

 This question of art vs. craft may boil largely down to aesthetics, to a question of what we imagine an “artist” to be.
 But it’s a question artists struggle with themselves.
 It’s an idea that bubbles under many documentaries about creative work.
-It’s the centerpiece of Ondi Timoner’s transcendent Dig, a profile of the interplay and envy between two rock bands, one led by a creative genius and the other that actually shows up for its gigs.
+It’s the centerpiece of Ondi Timoner’s transcendent Dig!, a profile of the interplay and envy between two rock bands, one led by a creative genius and the other that actually shows up for its gigs.
 And what are classic filmmaking docs like Burden of Dreams and Hearts of Darkness if not stories of the conflict between idea and execution?

 The yin and yang of art and craft is fertile ground, which films like Jodorowsky’s Dune and Tim’s Vermeer continue to explore.